 - The Fund has characteristics unlike traditional investment products and will not be suitable for all investors.
-Carefully read this Summary Prospectus before determining whether the Fund may be a suitable investment. - The Fund seeks to provide exposure to the S&P 500 Index, prior to taking into account any fees or expenses or the performance of any fixed income exposure included in the Fund's portfolio, while providing a combination of the below two "Options Strategies," which are designed to produce certain pre-determined outcomes (the "Outcomes"), over a six-year period (each, an "Outcome Period").
+Carefully read this Summary Prospectus before determining whether the Fund may be a suitable investment. - The Fund seeks to provide exposure to the S&P 500 Index, prior to taking into account any fees or expenses or the performance of any fixed income exposure included in the Fund's portfolio, while providing a combination of the below two "Options Strategies," which are designed to produce certain pre-determined outcomes (the "Outcomes"), over a one-year period (each, an "Outcome Period").
 There is no guarantee that the Fund will be successful in its attempt to achieve its investment objective and/or Outcomes.
 There also is no guarantee that a particular Options Strategy will be successful.
 An investor may lose some or all of their investment in the Fund.

 Options Strategies Description 1.
 Buffer Strategy Designed to provide a cushion against a specified percentage of losses in the Fund's S&P 500 Index exposure (the "Buffer") if the S&P 500 Index experiences losses during the Outcome Period.
-2. Par Up Strategy Designed to provide participation in the gains of the S&P 500 Index at a declared participation rate (the "Par Up Rate") if the S&P 500 Index experiences gains during the Outcome Period.
+2. Stacker Cap Strategy Designed to provide participation in the gains of the S&P 500 Index up to a declared cap (the "S&P 500 Index Cap") if the S&P 500 Index experiences gains during the Outcome Period plus additional gains equal to any upside market performance of a secondary market index (the S&P 500 Index and each secondary market index is referred to as a "Reference Index," and, collectively, the "Reference Indices") up to a declared cap (such cap together with the S&P 500 Index Cap, the "Index Caps," and, each, an "Index Cap") if that secondary Reference Index experiences gains during the Outcome Period.